reifyhealth/specmonstah/README.md

 library for working with graphs.
-Specmonstah doesn't try to hide this implementation detail from you: it's entirely possible you'll want to use one of loom's many useful graph functions to interact with the ent-db's data.
+Specmonstah doesn't try to hide this implementation detail from you: it's entirely possible you'll want to use one of loom's many useful graph functions to interact with the ent db's data.
 You might, for instance, want to render the graph as an image.
 Try this in your REPL:

 ```clojure